 Drain: Drain the liquid and place everything on a sheet pan.

 Serve: Melt the butter in the microwave and then season it with salt and pepper.
-Add the parsley and then pour the mixture over the shrimp and other ingredients on the sheet pan.
+Add the fresh parsley and then drizzle the mixture over the shrimp and other ingredients on the sheet pan.
 Reserve some of the butter for serving.

 Garnish: I love to sprinkle a little extra Old Bay seasoning over the top of the shrimp boil and then place lemon wedges along the side so people can squeeze it over their serving.
 Add a sprinkle of chopped parsley, too!